amitbhambhani/card-counting/README.md

 After the introduction, enter the number of decks used in the game

 ```
-Welcome to 3CD
+Welcome to 3CD: Blackjack Edition
-The game is Blackjack
 How many decks of cards are in use?: 1
 ```